shahbazahmed1269/LoginMVVM/README.md

 # LoginMVVM
-Android login application with form validation and Database storage  made using MVVM and Data binding
+Android login application with form validation and Database storage  made using MVVM and Data binding.

 ### Steps to build
 1. Clone this branch locally.
-2. Add the following fields in `gradle.properties` file in LoginMVVMDatabinding directory:
+2. Add the following fields in `gradle.properties` file in `LoginMVVMDatabinding` directory:
    ElasticmailUser="xxx"
    ElasticMailApiKey="xxx"